tud-sumo/docs/docs/5_tracked_objs.md

 There are two types of tracked junctions; regular junctions and metered junctions.
 Most intersections will only need to be tracked as a regular junction, whilst metered junctions are a subclass of junction that include some extra tracking for motorway on-ramp metering.

 !!! tip
-    Note that traffic light/ramp meter control itself is not discussed here. <b>An adaptive traffic signal or ramp meter does not have to be tracked</b> and not all tracked junctions require some control.
-Tracking a junction with an adaptive traffic signal or ramp meter simply adds a level of data collection, however, <b>it is recommended</b> and makes evaluation of the controllers much easier.
+    Note that traffic light/ramp meter control itself is not discussed here. **An adaptive traffic signal or ramp meter does not have to be tracked** and not all tracked junctions require some control.
+Tracking a junction with an adaptive traffic signal or ramp meter simply adds a level of data collection, however, **it is recommended** and makes evaluation of the controllers much easier.

 All parameters to create a tracked junction are given as a dictionary and is done using the `Simulation.add_tracked_junctions()` function.
-This can be in code, or from a '<i>.json</i>' or '<i>.pkl</i>' file.
-Tracked junctions can also be included in the object parameters file when calling `Simulation.load_objects()`, under '<i>junctions</i>'.
+This can be in code, or from a '_.json_' or '_.pkl_' file.
+Tracked junctions can also be included in the object parameters file when calling `Simulation.load_objects()`, under '_junctions_'.
 A tracked junction can be initialised at 3 different levels, depending on the amount of data collection required.

   1. Signal tracking only:
     - This is the lowest level of tracking, where only signal phases and average green/red times are tracked.
 Therefore, this level is only useful when the specified junction has a traffic light.